 How can it be treated?

 Most people do not need any treatment.
 If your skin is itchy or sore, a moisturiser may help.
 Avoid washing the affected area with soap or shower gels as this can cause more dryness – use a soap substitute instead.
 Antihistamine tablets may also help and can be bought without prescription.
-If the rash is still uncomfortable, a mild steroid cream such as hydrocortisone cream can be applied twice a day.
-If the itch is still severe despite these treatments, your doctor may suggest a stronger steroid cream or treatment with ultraviolet light.
+If the rash is still uncomfortable, a mild steroid cream or ointment such as hydrocortisone ointment can be applied twice a day.
+If the itch is still severe despite these treatments, your doctor may suggest a stronger steroid cream or ointment or treatment with ultraviolet light.
 There is some limited evidence that early antiviral treatment such as acyclovir and antibiotics such as erythromycin may speed up clearance of the rash but it is rarely required.

 What can I do?